jchburmester/pomodoro/README.md

 - I will remove all the decay params for AdamW.
 Explain in the report that while this is extremely important for large models, it just doesnt make sense to include in a parameter search that only gets activate when AdamW is chose // and or when using smaller models.
 - I will remove post quantization methods.
 Explain in the paper that the future of green computing probably lies on quantization, but it is in such an early and non-compatible stage that it was not usable in this project, but a very important part for future green energy tranining bla bla.

+- Global policy float 16 is not compatible with pre-quantization, so if global policy float 16 is chosen, pre-quantization will be deactivated.
+(This is not a bug, but a feature, wow)

+- jit-compilation does not work on MacOS, METAL (maybe on other systems too).

 Open topics 10/02
 =================
 1. Miro Board: create diagram to show training / logging pipeline.
 [Marlena]